rhyslwells/Data-Archive/content/standardised/Regression metrics.md

 #### Median Absolute Error:
    - Definition: This metric measures the median of the absolute errors between predicted and actual values.
-   - Interpretation: It provides a robust measure of prediction accuracy, especially in the presence of [[outliers]].
+   - Interpretation: It provides a robust measure of prediction accuracy, especially in the presence of [[standardised/Outliers]].
    - Formula:
    $$ \text{MedAE} = \text{median}(|y_i - \hat{y}_i|) $$